UTEP CS 4375: Theory of Operating Systems

 - The final exam date is scheduled by the university based upon lecture time.
 Like quizzes, the final exam will be graded "by skill" (see below) and can cover any concept or skill previously taught in the course.

-- answers must be prepared individually without communication with or assistance from anybody except the instructor or proctor.
+- Solutions must be prepared individually without communication with or assistance from anybody except the instructor or proctor.

-- Graded assignments provide an opportunity for students to practice and explore concepts presented in class.
+- Labs are intended to provide an opportunity for students to practice and explore the application of concepts presented in class within programming assignments.

 - Students are expected to act professionally